-Record of concern forms and other written information will be stored in a locked facility SFG CP & Safeguarding Children Policy last updated 19.04.24 Page 16 of 17 and any electronic information will be password protected and only madeavailable to relevant individuals.
+Record of concern forms and other written information will be stored in a lockedfacility and any electronic information will be password protected and only madeavailable to relevant individuals.

 Every effort should be made to prevent unauthorised access and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
 If it is necessary to store child protection information on portable media, such as a CD or flash drive, these items should also be kept in lockedstorage.
 Child protection information will be stored separately from the child's school file and the school file will be 'tagged' to indicate that separate information is held.